FransHeuvelmans/Lazydog/readme.md

 ## Plan

-I want to add integrations to  as many tools where possible.
+I want to add integrations to as many tools as possible.
 The focus lies on FOSS applications and applications which hava an easy to use "export data" option.

 ## Tools